Venkatesh-6921/Venkatesh-6921/README.md

 ### 🧠 About Me
-I’m a Mechanical Engineering student Mechanical Engineer turned Web Developer, blending problem-solving skills with a passion for building modern, efficient web applicationsand  passionate about **Python development**, **modern web technologies**, and continuously learning new tools and frameworks.
-Currently improving my skills in **backend development** and exploring how **machine learning** can be applied to real-world projects.
+I’m a Mechanical Engineering student Mechanical Engineer turned Web Developer, blending problem-solving skills with a passion for building modern, efficient web applicationsand  passionate about **Python development**, **modern web technologies**, and continuously learning new tools and frameworks.Currently improving my skills in **backend development** and exploring how **machine learning** can be applied to real-world projects.

 ---